Laisky/go-yubikey/README.md

 // properly closed after being used. func ListCards(skipInvalidCard bool) (cards []*piv.YubiKey, err error)

-// InputPassword reads password from stdin input
-// and returns it as a string. func InputPassword(hint string) (string, error)

 // Attest function attests the key in the slot by yubico Root CA,
 // and returns the certificate of the key. func Attest(yk *piv.YubiKey, slot piv.Slot) (slotCert *x509.Certificate, err error)